gbmhunter/blog/content/programming/integrated-development-environments-ides/mbed-studio/index.md

 ## APIs

+The `mbed-os` API is documented with Doxygen-style in-code comments.

 ### Timer

 Timers can be used to keep track of periods of time in a precise manner (with typically sub-microsecond accuracy).